-• On average, a household income of at least £30,000 is required to purchase a house on the open market, however there is some variance across sub-market areas.
+On average, a household income of at least £30,000 is required to purchase a house on the open market, and £22,700 to be able to rent privately.
+However, in both instances there is some variance across submarket areas.